Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 How to save money on Christmas Dinner

-I don't know about you, but my favourite part of the big day is Christmas dinner.
-However, if you've got the task of hosting this year you might be worrying about costs.
-Fear not, there are plenty of ways to cut down and save when throwing your Christmas bash.
+The highlight of the big day for most...
+Christmas dinner!
+However, if you've got the task of hosting you might be worrying about costs.

 Bring a dish to dinner